 Network Security Policies

-A few common network security policies you may want to consider:
+A few common managed network security solutions policies you may want to consider:

 - Require all of your employees to maintain a strong password.